saucal/Engineering-Best-Practices/_includes/markdown/Workflows.md

 6. And that's it for the maintenance cycle.

 #### Testing/QA

+Testing of WP major releases (4.x or x.0) should _start early on_ in staging, from the RC releases.
+These versions are usually available a couple weeks before the final release, meaning that there's time to do it in between 2 cycles (for monthly maintenance clients).

 As explained above there are several people involved in testing: